 One of the running world's most beautiful competitive events is the race from Marseille to Cassis.
-It takes place each year on the last Sunday of October making the date 26 October in 2014.
+It takes place each year on the last Sunday of October making the 2014 race date 26 October.

 Click here to book a hotel in Marseille